POLS – Political Science

 This course is devoted to the exploration of the role of identities in Canadian politics.
 Among the core areas of interest in this area are questions about the relationship of indigenous peoples to the state, the role and cultural influence of the country's earliest settlement groups, regional and provincial sources of identity, ethnicity, immigration and multiculturalism, gender, socio-economic class and emergent forms of politically salient identity, and Canadian national identity.

-Prerequisites: Minimum grade of C- in POLS 224 and POLS 225.
+Prerequisites: Minimum grades of C- in POLS 224 and POLS 225.

 POLS 329